jpocon/jpocon.github.io/_pages/about.md

   - /about.html
 ---

 Jon is a current PhD student in the [Department of Geography at the University of California, Los Angeles](https://geog.ucla.edu/).
 He specializes in remote sensing of the environment with a particular interest in socio-ecological systems.
-Jon also engages students in best practices in cartography and GIScience.
+Jon also engages students in best practices in cartography and geographic information systems (GIS).

 ---